fbpx

 “It’s not a job, it’s a joy,” Heather said.

-The CVS program operates in Bundaberg, Monto, Gayndah, Childers and Gin Gin and will be attending the Gin Gin Seniors Expo on Thursday August 19.
+The ACVVS program operates in Bundaberg, Monto, Gayndah, Childers and Gin Gin and will be attending the Gin Gin Seniors Expo on Thursday August 19.

 Desley and Doug Kuhn could be a recruitment poster-couple for the volunteer army.
 They got into it for all the right reasons and simply love what they do.

-Desley and Doug Kuhn are incredibly happy CVS volunteers
+Desley and Doug Kuhn are incredibly happy ACVVS volunteers

 “We pretty much just fell into volunteering,” Desley said during Volunteer Week.
 “I was visiting a friend and Charmaine asked if I would visit someone else as well.
 Doug kind of just got ‘dragged along’.”